frankstepanski/js-fullstack-course/2-Web Development/1-system-foundations.md

 | You test locally | Terminal + Localhost | `http://127.0.0.1:3000` |
 | You deploy online | Hosting service | `https://mywebsite.com` |
 | Others access it | Internet + Protocols | Requests & responses via HTTP/HTTPS |

-> 💡 **Everything connects:** Your OS stores files → your terminal manages them → your server delivers them → and the internet protocols (IP, DNS, HTTP/HTTPS) make them reachable to anyone, anywhere.

-## Why These Concepts Matter for Developers

-Understanding these basics helps you:
-- Use tools like Git, Node, or Python confidently in the terminal.
-- Troubleshoot common issues (e.g., “Why can’t my server connect?”).
-- Understand how your code moves from your computer → the internet → to a user’s browser.
-- Build confidence as you move into web development, APIs, and cloud computing.

 ---